dev-rudra/PyShop/README.md

 ## Create project and apps

-`django-admin startproject project_name` . (.is called period which indicates the current location in the project). `python3 manage.py startapp app_name`.
+for project `django-admin startproject project_name` . (.is called period which indicates the current location in the project). for app `python3 manage.py startapp app_name`.

 ```sh
 project